NipunDilshanSenevirathne/intrinsic-rigid-body-control-estimation/README.md

 # Intrinsic rigid-body PID Control, Extended Kalman Filter, and Symmetric systems on Lie Groups

-This is a compilation of a set of interactive notes and supplementary material for intrinsic PID control and DEKF for rigid body motion.
+This is a compilation of a set of interactive notes and supplementary material for intrinsic PID control, DEKF and Symmetric systems on LIe groups with application to rigid body motion.

 As a supplement the following repo contains a Lie-Group oriented treatment of classical mechanics and a set of python tools for simulating roigid body motion and the DEKF.